accanto-systems/marketplace/docs/install-jumphost.md

 # Single VIM deployment with Tenant Networking

-This flavour of the VoIP network service deploys to a single Openstack region and is depicted in the diagram below.
+This flavour of the VoIP network service deploys to a single Openstack region.
+The network service VNF and Openstack infrastrcuture components are depicted in the diagram below.

 ![VoIP Service](/docs/images/basic-voip.PNG)